Andrea-Oliveri/Find-People-In-Photos/README.md

 ## Example usage

 Each step in the pipeline has its own arguments which can optionally be tuned to achieve the desired outcome.
-The default values are what worked reasonably well and fast in experiments on my data.
+The default values are what worked reasonably well and fast in experiments on my data (more about this in [Performance](#performance) section).

 You can read about all a the arguments by using `-h` when calling the script, for example:
 ```